 Please Note: Outdoor exhibits, natural features, and trails are open every day from dawn to dusk.
-Indoor exhibits, Nature Center staff, and restrooms are available only during our Visitor Hours, which are Wednesday through Sunday from 1pm to 6pm.
+Indoor exhibits, Nature Center staff, and restrooms are available only during our Visitor Hours, which are Saturday and Sunday from 1pm to 6pm.
 Additional restrooms can be found at the Pauline Betz Addie Tennis Center during their regular open hours when the Nature Center is closed.

 Don’t miss taking in the beautiful natural areas around Locust Grove Nature Center.
 Please note: trail conditions vary with the seasons and weather.

 In the Upper Meadow, look for Monarch butterflies, caterpillars and eggs on the milkweed in summer.
 Check out the dogbane for iridescent dogbane beetles.
 Listen for wrens and bluebirds near the bluebird nest boxes.
 Watch for box turtles crossing the path in early morning.

 In the Lower Meadow, watch for bats hunting in late afternoon or early evening.
 Sit under the shade of the 200-year-old sycamore, and imagine what the park looked like when it was part of a large farm.
 Watch as Cabin John Creek flows briskly by.
 In the spring, listen for the calls of spring peepers and other frogs from the vernal pools.
 You might also spot minnows, crayfish, bathing birds, or signs of beaver activity.